durdur69/durdur69.github.io/_posts/2019-07-01-education-policy.md

 The behavioral geneticist Paige Harden gave an interesting [talk](https://twitter.com/kph3k/status/1110322719822737408), “A World with Equity in Educational Success.”
 Speaking to an audience of educators and educational policymakers, she argues that though genetic differences have historically been seen as an enemy of educational equity, our rapidly growing genetic knowledge can be used in service of educational equity and social justice.

-Harden rightly points out that the study of heredity has historically been used to odious ends: forced sterilization, genocide, etc. She claims that these historical atrocities have been motivated by three incorrect and dangerous ideas.&nbsp;
+Harden rightly points out that the study of heredity has historically been used to odious ends: forced sterilization, genocide, etc. She claims that these historical atrocities have been motivated by three incorrect and dangerous ideas:

 1. _Genetic essentialism_: people have an essence, a true self, that is defined by their genes.
 This idea is dangerous because it links our moral worth to our DNA.&nbsp;